|

 (Gary McFarland) - 3:42

-painting by Gabor Szabo.
+tracks provided by Gary McFarland.
 (2) Impulse master listings indicate

 "Comin' Back" was initially titled as